|

 Length overall, extreme: 80' 3" (963")

-Per Elco plans:
+Per Elco drawings:

 942" to the end of the keel.